evancz/focus/README.md

 composable way.
 This means you could avoid writing special record update syntax and use something that composes much more elegantly.

-The goal is to write code something like `freeze` in the following snippet:
+It gives you the ability to write stuff like `freeze` in the following snippet:

 ```haskell
 mario =